-In all species, moles may prove to be cancerous, ultimately proving a threat to the life of the animal.
+In all species, moles may prove to be cancerous, ultimately proving a threat to life.

 Most moles appear early in a person’s life, meaning that animals with shorter lifespans will typically develop their moles in the same space of time that humans do.
 This also means that unexpected growths can suddenly appear seemingly at random.

-In all animals that have developed moles, the growths will almost always contain a higher concentration of melanin than the surrounding tissue regardless of that animal’s base skin color gradient.
+In all canines that have developed moles, the growths will almost always contain a higher concentration of melanin than the surrounding tissue regardless of thw dog’s base skin color gradient.

 How Are Moles Different In Dogs and Humans?